Advertisements

 • pepper

-• sugar, if needed
+• sugar if needed

-In a large skillet, melt the butter and saute the onion until it just starts to brown on the edges.
+1. In a large skillet, melt the butter and saute the onion until it just starts to brown on the edges.
 Add the garlic and cook for about 10 seconds.
 Then add the cinnamon, cloves, and allspice berries and cook for about 20 more seconds to bloom the spice flavor.
 Add the tomato paste and cook for about a minute and changes color.
 We always should toast the tomato paste for a few seconds to let the flavors bloom, much like the spices.
 Then add the tomato passata and wine.
 Also, add salt, pepper, and a pinch of sugar.
 These ingredients help cut any bitterness if you use crushed tomatoes or tomato sauce.
 Bring to a low simmer while you begin making the meatballs.

-For the meatballs, soak the bread in the wine.
+1. For the meatballs, soak the bread in the wine.
 Squeeze out the excess so you don’t make the meat too runny.
 Add to the meat in a large bowl.
 Then add the beaten egg, garlic, cumin, cinnamon, salt, and pepper.

-Take a spoon and scoop out some of the meat mixture.
+2. Take a spoon and scoop out some of the meat mixture.
 Roll it into an elongated meatball shape that’s about 2 inches long.

-Melt some butter or put some olive oil in a fry pan on medium high heat.
+3. Melt some butter or put some olive oil in a fry pan on medium high heat.
 Roll the meatballs in the flour.
 Lightly brown them up just for a minute or so on all sides.
 Continue until you get some browning.

-Add the oblong meatballs VERY CAREFULLY into the sauce.
+1. Add the oblong meatballs VERY CAREFULLY into the sauce.
 Try to put them in one layer in the pan.
 If you cooked them in butter, add the butter from the skillet you cooked the meatballs in.
 That stuff is all flavor

-Cover and simmer over a low fire for about 30 minutes.
+2. Cover and simmer over a low fire for about 30 minutes.
 This allows the meatballs to soak up some of that amazing sauce.
 Check and shake gently so the meat does not stick to the pan

 OPA!

-One response to “Soutzoukakia – Smyrna Meatballs”
+One response to “Soutzoukakia Smyrna – Greek Meatballs in Tomato Sauce”

 1. Hi there!
 I just wanted to drop a quick note to let you know how much I adore your blog.
 It’s an amazing treasure trove for anyone who is passionate about food.
 I particularly enjoy your home-made recipes and quick bites suggestions, but your fried food ideas are also making my mouth water.
 I applaud your commitment to helping people in their weight loss journey with insightful tips and tricks.
 Keep up the remarkable work, and I can’t wait to discover more of your fabulous posts!